Jagannath: Buddhist origins

-At another part in Adi Parva he also says: Glory be to Rama Krsna Brahmaa as Subhadra and to the great soul Buddha ...
+At another part in Adi Parva he also says: Glory be to Rama-Krishna-Brahma as Subhadra and to the great soul Buddha...
 Satyabrata Das believes this to be the wonderful integration of all faiths.

 Jain origins

 Pandit Nilakantha Das suggested that Jagannath was a deity of Jain origin because of the appending of Nath to many Jain Tirthankars.
 He felt Jagannath meant the 'World personified' in the Jain context and was derived from Jinanath.
 Evidence of the Jain terminology such as of Kaivalya, which means moksha or salvation, is found in the Jagannath tradition.
 Similarly, the twenty two steps leading to the temple, called the Baisi Pahacha, have been proposed as symbolic reverence for the first 22 of the 24 Tirthankaras of Jainism.

 According to Annirudh Das, the original Jagannath deity was influenced by Jainism and is none other than the Jina of Kalinga taken to Magadha by Mahapadma Nanda.
 The theory of Jain origins is supported by the Jain Hathigumpha inscription.
 It mentions the worship of a relic memorial in Khandagiri-Udayagiri, on the Kumara hill.
 This location is stated to be same as the Jagannath temple site.
 However, states Starza, a Jain text mentions the Jagannath shrine was restored by Jains, but the authenticity and date of this text is unclear.

 Another circumstantial evidence supporting the Jain origins proposal is the discovery of Jain images inside as well as near the massive Puri temple complex, including those carved into the walls.
 However, this could also be a later addition, or suggestive of tolerance, mutual support or close relationship between the Jains and the Hindus.

 According to Starza, the Jain influence on the Jagannath tradition is difficult to assess given the sketchy uncertain evidence.
 Nothing establishes that the Jagannath tradition has a Jain origin.